Bright lights across the colour spectrum

 We accept scholarly research papers and policy analysis on any topic related to International Studies in its broadest definition.
 At the point of submission, we will ask you to choose one of the conference tracks (all of which should be read as broadly defined):

-• Towards a more secure world: conflict, insecurity and vulnerability
+• Understanding conflict, insecurity and vulnerability

-• Towards a more sustainable world: Environmental degradation, development and responsibility
+• Environmental degradation, development and transformation

-• Towards a more a just world: inequality and exclusion
+• Justice, inequality and exclusion

 Once the online submission process is closed, submissions within each track (as well as proposals for alternative formats) will be peer reviewed by the conference programme committee.
+The committee can accept, decline or refer submissions during this process.
+They can also build panels composed of individual papers submitted to their track.

 Three key points to note are: